 How do We Celebrate Native American Heritage Day?

 This is not a happy Thanksgiving story, but it is what happened.
-The Thanksgiving tale of a happy meal shared by Native Americans and pilgrims is propaganda designed to cover the European Diaspora’s thievery, rape and murder.
+The Thanksgiving tale of a happy meal shared by Native Americans and pilgrims is propaganda designed to cover the European Diaspora’s thievery, rape, enslavement, and murder.

 We can’t change the past, but we can change how we relate to it.
-We grew up believing the happy Thanksgiving story we were taught as children, but it’s 2021.
-You can’t say you didn’t know.
-It’s time to recover the heritage of all Americans, especially the Indigenous First Nations of Native Americans.
+We grew up believing the happy Thanksgiving story we were taught as children, but now you can’t say you didn’t know.
+It’s time to recover the heritage of all Americans, including the Indigenous First Nations of Native Americans.